orientechnologies/orientdb-docs/source/Tutorial-Working-with-distributed-graph-database.md

      re-partition cluster data...
 [PartitionService]
 </pre>

-Node2 recognizes that Node1 is unreachable.
-Let's see if the console connected to the node1 reports the failure.
-Test it by executing a query:
+What the logs show you is that the second node is now aware that it cannot reach the first node.
+You can further test this by running the console connected to the first node..

 <pre>
 orientdb> <code class="lang-sql userinput">SELECT FROM V LIMIT 2</code>